Total Loss: The 5 Most Unreliable Luxury Car Engines in History

 Certain luxury cars look like bargains on the used market.
 A $115,000 V10 BMW M5 selling for $18,000.
 A beautiful $100,000 Range Rover depreciated to $25,000.

-These are not bargains.
-They are financial traps waiting to spring on unsuspecting buyers.
-Their depreciation is directly tied to the catastrophic failure rates of the engines beneath their hoods.
+These are not always bargains.
+Ownership costs can be significant, directly tied to the reported failure patterns of the engines beneath their hoods.

 1. BMW S85 5.0L Naturally Aspirated V10